-- Head of Education Resources and Communities - Programme Manager - Senior Project Officer - Communications and Engagement Officer (Learning Estate). - Community Support Officer (Learning Estate).
+- Head of Education Resources and Communities - Programme Manager (Learning Estate) - 2x Senior Project Officers - Communications and Engagement Officer (Learning Estate). - Community Support Officer (Learning Estate).

-We'll be working closely with other departments within the council to ensure the effective delivery of the programme such as education, planning, communities and finance.
+We work closely with other departments within the council to ensure the effective delivery of the programme such as education, property, planning, communities and finance.